sdroege/gstreamer-rs/docs/gstreamer-controller/docs.md

 [`DirectControlBinding`](struct.DirectControlBinding.html)
 <!-- impl DirectControlBinding::fn new -->
-Create a new control-binding that attaches the `gst::ControlSource` to the `gobject::Object` property.
+Create a new control-binding that attaches the `gst::ControlSource` to the `glib::object::Object` property.
 It will map the control source range [0.0 ...
 1.0] to the full target property range, and clip all values outside this range.
 ## `object`
 the object of the property